 The KIC operates under the Office of the Prime Minister, as a member of the Korean Research Council for Economics, Humanities and Social Sciences.

-Zin Hwan Kim studied at Max Plank Institute in Germany and completed a Doctor of Law at Hanyang University Graduate School in 2003.
+President Zin-Hwan Kim served as the Chief Public Prosecutor at Seoul District Prosecutor’s Office in 2002.
+Zin-Hwan Kim studied at the Max Planck Institute for Foreign and International Criminal Law in Germany, holds LL.M of Seoul National University and completed a Doctor of Law at Hanyang University Graduate School in 2003.